There is a wide range of financial supports and guidance available to help businesses impacted by the COVID-19 crisis.

 Engage with Revenue

-- The government has announced a National COVID-19 Income Support Scheme.
-This provides financial support to Irish workers and businesses affected by the crisis.
+- COVID-19 Income Supports Scheme: The COVID-19 Income Support Scheme provides financial support to Irish workers and businesses affected by the crisis.

-- Wage Subsidy Scheme: The COVID-19 Employer Refund Scheme has been replaced by a new and enhanced COVID-19 Wage Subsidy Scheme administered by the Revenue Commissioners.
-The scheme enables employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer through the payroll system.
+- COVID-19 Wage Subsidy Scheme: The COVID-19 Wage Subsidy Scheme, operated by Revenue, enables employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer through the payroll system.

 - Pandemic Unemployment Payment: The COVID-19 Pandemic Unemployment Payment is a payment of €350 per week.
 It is available to all employees and the self-employed who have lost their job due to the COVID-19 pandemic.
 MyWelfare.ie is the quickest and easiest way to apply for payments - all you need is your email address, PPSN and bank account details.